Dec 08, 2023

 Aboard the Indian Airlines flight that very evening, Raja Rao’s thoughts hovered around what Roopa’s present portends for his future.

 ‘What I am rushing now for?
 Does she want me anymore?’ he began to crystallize his situation at length.
 ‘Had I missed the bus or did that Prasad jump the queue?
-How does that matter had I lost her?
-Whatever it was, she would have given in to Prasad by now.
+How does that matter if I lost her?
+Is it not possible that she would’ve given in to Prasad by now?
 Maybe, she couldn’t bring herself to confide in Sandhya that she was in the thick of it with him.
 It appears that her part-confession was but a sounding-board to prepare her pal to her affair with him.
 Oh, why have I delayed declaring my love to her?
 How costly would that prove for me?’

 When the plane landed at Begumpet, he left the airport with alacrity and with his heart in his mouth; he rushed to Roopa’s place in a taxi.

 Pacing up the steps, as he pressed the doorbell, he felt as though his heart was short-circuited, and when Roopa opened the door tentatively, as her heart missed its beat at his sight, she was breathless.
 Unable to comprehend their respective positions, staring at each other, they stood rooted at the threshold, he with his briefcase in hand and she with her bathing towel over her shoulders.

 “Won’t you let me come in?” he said, at last.

 “Oh, I’m sorry,” she gave him way, and bolted the door after him as though to secure him once and for all.

 “How do you do?” he said looking at her longingly.